What to expect from your visit to Upton House and Gardens

-The shop, plant centre and the second-hand book shop remains closed.
+The house and second-hand book shop remain closed.

 We’re operating a one-way route to and from the carpark and around the garden.
 Most of the garden access is via steps and slopes, but it can be seen from the lawn.

 There is a wheelchair-accessible route around the garden.
 We’ve updated our access statement, with more information about way-marked routes, and what facilities are available across the property for visitors with specific requirements.
 We’re sorry, but the buggy is not currently running.

 All visitors must book a ticket in advance, including members.
 Entry and parking are free for members, but please bring your membership card with you.
 Non-members will need to pay in advance.

 - Please book one ticket per person, except for children aged 5 or under as they don’t need a ticket.

 - You’ll need to choose a 30-minute arrival time for the day you want to visit.